ororker/cmis-e360/scenarios.md

-# CMIS to Echo360 Integration Scenarios
+G# CMIS to Echo360 Integration Scenarios

 ## Insert from CMIS